Detection of treatment effect

 After 12 weeks of testosterone treatment, the frequency distribution of patients with a certain severity of complaints became similar to the distribution in the general population of aging males.
 This is re-assuring and indicates that comparisons with norm values could be helpful for interpreting results of intervention studies.

 Prediction of expert assessment

 The AMS was also able to predict the independent judgment of the urologists regarding the therapeutic effect.
-Treating urologists assessed the effectiveness of the hormone treatment in the above mentioned intervention study – without prior knowledge of AMS results.
+Treating urologists assessed the effectiveness of the hormone treatment in the afore-mentioned intervention study – without prior knowledge of AMS results.

-Urologist’s opinions regarding treatment efficiency were devided into two categories: effective and not effective.
-AMS results were similarly grouped and thier correlation assessed.
+Urologist’s opinions regarding treatment efficiency were divided into two categories: effective and not effective.
+AMS results were similarly grouped and their correlation assessed.
 The positive predictive value was 89%, the negative predictive value 59%, sensitivity (correct prediction of a positive assessment by the physician) 96% and specificity (correct prediction of a negative assessment by the physician) 30% 20.

 A subsequent publication from 2006 confirmed this finding.
 The conclusion of the authors was that the AMS scale showed a convincing ability to measure treatment effects on quality of life across the full range of severity of complaints.
 Effect modification by other variables at baseline was not observed.
 In addition, results of the scale could predict the subjective clinical expert opinion on the treatment efficiency.